cwarden45/DTC_Scripts/Psomagen_Viome/README.md

 I recieved my ***Psomagen*** *GutBiome+* report on 4/9/2021.
 I think this is a different report than the GutBiome portion of the other report, including diversity scores that are on different scales?
 For the same sample, I had a diversity value of 77 for *Gene & GutBiome* and 52 for *GutBiome+*.

-The details are also a little different:.
+The details are also somewhat different:

 <table>
   <tbody>